nanmaiworks/vm-automation/packer-jenkins/README.md

 ```
 $  packer build --only = virtualbox jenkins.json

+(on execution of above command delete the jenkins cookbook inside vendor-cookbooks and copy the jenkins cookbook
+from nonopscode-cookbooks present in the root directory )

 ```

 At the end of that, you'll have a virtual machine ready to go with Jenkins server installed.